fieldtrip/website/getting_started/neuromag.md

 ---
-title: Getting started with Elekta/Neuromag data
+title: Getting started with Neuromag/Elekta/Megin data
-tags: [elekta, neuromag, dataformat, meg]
+tags: [elekta, neuromag, megin, dataformat, meg]
 ---

-# Getting started with Elekta/Neuromag data
+# Getting started with Neuromag//Megin data

 {% include markup/success %}
 The company based in Helsinki (Finland) making these MEG systems started as Neuromag, and later was acquired by Elekta, a much larger Swedish company.
-Since 2018 it operates under the name MEGIN and now is part of [Croton Healthcare](https://crotonhealthcare.com) (which also happens to be the parent company of York Instruments).
+Since 2018 it operates under the name Megin and now is part of [Croton Healthcare](https://crotonhealthcare.com) (which also happens to be the parent company of York Instruments).
 We usually refer to these systems as "Neuromag" systems.
 {% include markup/end %}

 ## Introduction

 All Neuromag data is stored in .fif files, where the files can contain different data objects.
 The following data objects can be read and used in FieldTrip: MEG data, EEG data, gradiometer positions, single sphere models, BEM models (using the MEG-CALC toolbox).
-FieldTrip reads Neuromag fif files using low-level MATLAB functions from the MNE toolbox from Matti Hamalainen, see [MNE software](http://www.nmr.mgh.harvard.edu/martinos/userInfo/data/MNE_register/index.php).
+FieldTrip reads Neuromag fif files using low-level MATLAB functions from the MNE toolbox from Matti Hämäläinen, see [MNE software](http://www.nmr.mgh.harvard.edu/martinos/userInfo/data/MNE_register/index.php).
 This will work on any platform, as it is based on open source m-files.
 To load the data into MATLAB you need the MNE toolbox from Matti Hämäläinen, see [MNE software](http://www.nmr.mgh.harvard.edu/martinos/userInfo/data/MNE_register/index.php).

 Alternative support for Neuromag data is implemented by calling the mex files from [Kimmo Uutela's MEG-PD toolbox](http://www.kolumbus.fi/kuutela/programs/meg-pd/).
 The files in the MEG-PD toolbox are not included with FieldTrip, but you can download them[here](http://www.kolumbus.fi/kuutela/programs/meg-pd/).
 Extract the toolbox and put it on your MATLAB path, or copy the files into the "fieldtrip/private" directory.
 This is used if you select the file format as "neuromag_fif".